 - Sending and receiving channel alerts

-- Deleting a channel you own
+- Deleting your own channel

-- Deleting history from one or all channels
+- Deleting history for channels and contacts

-After installing, the "Z" logo badge appears on your screen.
+After installing, the "Z" logo badge appears on your home screen.
 Tap the badge to launch Zello.
 You’re on your way enjoying live conversations!

 Creating an account